 - Bulging discs

-Common causes of bulging disc injury include:
+Causes of bulging disc injury tend to include:

 - Microtrauma -